Sahandfer/PatientHub/docs/docs/components/therapists/eliza.md

 # Eliza

-ELIZA is a classic pattern-matching conversational agent originally developed at MIT, providing a nostalgic but functional therapist implementation.
+ELIZA is a classic rule-based conversational agent originally developed at MIT in the 1960s, providing a pattern-matching Rogerian therapist baseline.

 ## Overview